Probing the Dynamics of Two-Level System Defect Ensembles via Broadband Cryogenic Transient Dielectric Spectroscopy

 \section{Author Contributions}

-M.F. proposed the waveguide approach and guided the experimental and theoretical work.
-Q.W. performed the experiments, made the figures, and developed the data analysis pipeline for this work.
-S.M.G. and J.F. designed and fabricated the waveguide.
+M.F. and S.B. contributed to the conceptual development of the study, with M.F. guiding the experimental implementation stack and S.B. guiding the theoretical and numerical simulation stack.
+M.F. proposed the broadband waveguide approach and guided the experimental work.
+S.B. guided theoretical and numerical simulation work.
+Q.W. performed the experiments, made the figures, and developed the data analysis pipeline and performed all necessary sanity checks for this work.
+J.S.S.G and Q.W worked on experimental aspects of microwave engineering and built an app for the lab to estimate attenuation levels needed and the corresponding E.M environment temperature.
+S.M.G., S. A., and J.F. designed and fabricated the waveguide.
+Q.W, S.A.A, and W.S performed AlO$_x$ deposition.
 J.S.S.G., R.L., and S.B. provided theoretical support.
 J.S.S.G., S.B., and M.F. provided context for the work.
-S.B. provided theoretical insights using an interacting-driven TLS model to validate the observed patterns.
+J.S.S.G and SB developed theoretical insights using an interacting-driven TLS model to validate the observed patterns.
+J.S.S.G built the Floquet simulation pipeline and provided software support.
 All authors jointly validated the results and participated in the writing of the manuscript.